DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 >a) coloured blue
 >b) has an *f* beside it

-UE4 will always colour-code like-operations (eg. all functions are blue and are indicated with an *f*)
+UE4 will always colour-code like-operations (eg. all functions are blue and are indicated with an *f*).
+<br><br>

+***Delay***

+This is a handy and simple function that will delay the execution of code by a certain time (measured in seconds).
+Calling the node again while it is counting down will be ignored.